Economy of Iceland

-The economy of Iceland is a highly developed mixed market economy.
+Iceland has a highly developed mixed market economy.
 In 2011, the gross domestic product (GDP) was US$12 billion.
 By 2018, it had increased to a nominal GDP of US$27 billion, and by 2025, it reached US$35 billion.
 As of 2025, it has the fifth highest nominal GDP per capita ($91,000) and fourteenth highest GDP per capita by PPP ($81,000).
 In 2025 Iceland topped the Human Development Index.

-Iceland has a mixed economy with high levels of free trade and government intervention.
+The nation has high levels of free trade and government intervention.
 However, government consumption is lower compared to other Nordic countries.
 100% of Iceland's electrical grid is produced from renewable sources.
 Geothermal and Hydropower are the primary sources of energy in Iceland.
 A founding member of the OECD, Iceland has the third lowest Not in Education, Employment, or Training (NEET) rate among the youth.

 The 2008–2011 Icelandic financial crisis produced a decline in GDP and employment, which has since been reversed entirely by a recovery aided by a tourism boom starting in 2010.
 Tourism accounted for more than 10% of Iceland's GDP in 2017.
 After a period of robust growth, Iceland's economy slowed down according to an economic outlook for the years 2018–2020 published by Arion Research in April of 2018.

 In the 1990s Iceland undertook extensive free market reforms, which initially produced strong economic growth.
 As a result, Iceland was rated as having one of the world's highest levels of economic freedom as well as civil freedoms.
 In 2007, Iceland topped the list of nations ranked by Human Development Index and was one of the most egalitarian, according to the calculation provided by the Gini coefficient.

 From 2006 onwards, the economy faced problems of growing inflation and current account deficits.
 Partly in response, and partly as a result of earlier reforms, the financial system expanded rapidly before collapsing entirely in the 2008–2011 Icelandic financial crisis.
 Iceland had to obtain emergency funding from the International Monetary Fund and a range of European countries in November 2008.
 The economy has since rebounded since 2010, and continues to grow to this day.